 Exercise & Living Conditions

 Fortunately for many city dwellers, Frenchies do not need a lot of space and will thrive in almost any place where they can get regular contact with their owners.
 It is important to note that Frenchies do not do well with hot and humid weather, given their constricted breathing.
 They cannot be left outdoors in a kennel but must be kept indoors, preferably in air-conditioned surroundings.
+They should be kept occupied indoors, preferably through the use of Frenchie sized dog toys.

 According to the French Bulldog Club of England, Frenchies are not accustomed to long walks, though they can handle quick 15 minute walks.
 These quick, leisurely strolls are enough for Frenchies to avoid falling into obesity.
 They prefer to play though, so a trip to the local park may be in order.
 If the weather is hot or humid, the Frenchie must not be brought outside.
 Given their body structure, Frenchies cannot swim and must never be left alone near a body of water.